Single-fact operators

 index_of

-Returns the index of a substring within a string, or -1 if not found:
+A rule with index_of finds the index of substring within string, returning -1 if not found:

 replace